vpetersson/docker-puppetmaster/README.md

 **tl;dr:** This must match the hostname your clients connect to.

-It is important that you pass on the `-h puppet.local` where 'puppet.local' is the desired hostname of your puppet server.
-This variable will be used for the Puppet Master.
-If this hostname doesn't match the hostname your clients are connecting to, the puppet run will fail.
+It is important that you pass on the `-h puppet.local`, where 'puppet.local' is the desired hostname of your Puppet server.
+This variable will be used for the Puppet master.
+If this hostname doesn't match the hostname your clients are connecting to, the Puppet run will fail.

 ## Port